bielbienne/bst.pygasus.core/README.rst

 Recommendation
 --------------

 The ZCA (Zope component Architectur) is a main element in this framework.
-If you are not familiar with it may be better first learn the basics about.
-You can follow the references at the bottom from this page.
+If you are not familiar with it, we recommend you first learn its basics.
+You can follow the links at the bottom of this page.

 Buildout
 --------

-We recommend to create first a buildout for you project.
-The buildout will install all required dependency and scripts needed to run a server.
+We recommend to setup up a buildout for your project.
+First It will install all required dependencies and the scripts needed to run a server.

-Filestructure:
+File structure:

 .. code::

     buildout
     ├── bootstrap.py
     ├── buildout.cfg
-    ├── etc
+    └── etc
-    │   ├── deploy.ini.in
+        ├── deploy.ini.in
-    │   └── site.zcml.in
+        └── site.zcml.in
-    ├── versions.cfg
-    └── sources.cfg

 .. code:: ini

     [buildout]

+    extends =

     parts =
         app
         zcml